 Water for dogs

-Dog Quote of the day : Once you have had a wonderful dog, a life without one is a life diminished.
+Dog Quote of the day : Love is a four-legged word.

 DOGWATER / DOG FACTS